The 8 Pillars of a Secure Container Platform

 5. Resource Integrity & Service Availability

-• Platform Value: The platform acts as a digital governor through native Resource Quotas and LimitRanges.
-It ensures that security agents and critical business apps always have the resources they need to remain stable, even during an application-level surge or attack.
+Security includes Availability.
+A buggy application or a malicious process that consumes all available CPU and RAM can cause your critical business services to crash—a self-inflicted Denial of Service (DoS).
+To guarantee Quality of Service (QoS), the platform acts as a digital governor using Resource Quotas and LimitRanges.
+This ensures that security agents and critical business apps always have the "oxygen" they need to remain stable, even during an application-level surge or an active attack.

 6. Continuous Vulnerability Exposure & Compliance Lifecycle